mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 a position until destroyed or go head-on at the enemy and cause as much damage as possible before being destroyed.
 Some nobles pre-set their carriers to make a final stand over their body if they fall in combat.
-A noble’s unit will override commands from a mere Merchant caste handler.
+A noble's unit will override commands from a mere Merchant caste handler.

 Unit TL Kg Cost